luapower/website/www/md/cosmin.md

 I code mostly in Lua, Python, C and Javascript, and sometimes in Java, C++, C# and ObjC.

-In the past I did a lot of Delphi in smokey apartment-sized companies full of smart people, and then more Delphi in mall-sized corporations full of marketing droids and a one-hour commute.
-I even worked in a php farm for one month.
+In the past I did a lot of Delphi in smokey apartment-sized companies and then more Delphi in mall-sized corporations with a one-hour commute (I also worked in a php farm for one month).

 My last punching-card job was at [SellerEngine](http://sellerengine.com/) where I developed products for large amazon sellers.